Jun 22, 2012

 It used to be that the American expats in China were the big shots.
 They had the money, the status, the know-how.
 But that's changed.
 What's it like to be an American living in China now?
 And what do they understand about China that we don't?

 - There are so few farmers in the United States that in 1993, the census stopped counting the number of Americans who live on farms at the time.
 But in China, despite the vast migration to cities in recent years, more than half the country still lives in rural areas.
 Michael Meyer is a writer whose first book, The Last Days of Old Beijing: Life in the Vanishing Backstreets of a City Transformed detailed his three years living in Beijing’s oldest neighborhood.
-Now he’s writing about living in rural China — specifically, in the village his wife comes from — for a book called In Manchuria that will be published later this year.
+His newest book, about living in rural China — specifically, in the village his wife comes from — is called In Manchuria.
 (17 minutes)